virteal/Inox/README.md

 # The Iɴᴏx programming language
-"Programming, with style."
+"Programming with style"

 "Le style, c'est l'homme" - Buffon, 1753.

 Iɴᴏx is a concatenative script language.
-It is designed to operate in the context of edge computing, with the Internet of Things, in Machine Learning times.
+It is designed to operate in the context of edge computing, with the Internet of Things (IoT), in Machine Learning (ML) times.

 It will hopefully run on nodejs, C++ targets, wasm (WIP), micro controlers (esp32), etc.